-In one of our recently posted articles, we discussed about changing the default install location of programs in Windows 10.
+In one of our recently posted articles, we discussed changing the default install location of programs in Windows 10.
 Since the method can’t be used to move already installed programs, in this guide, we will see how to move installed programs to another drive or partition in Windows 10.

-Steam Mover to move installed programs to another drive
+Steam Mover to move installed programs

-Steam Mover is a free program designed to help PC users move installed programs from the default location to another folder or drive.
+Steam Mover is a free program designed to help PC users move installed programs and games from the default location to another folder or drive.
 The Steam Mover software relocates installed programs in a few seconds without any issues.
 You just need to select the program that you want to move and then choose the new location.
 As simple as that.

 If you’re not sure how to use the Steam Mover to move installed applications from another drive in Windows 10, complete the given below directions.

-Relocate installed programs to another partition in Windows 10
+Relocate installed programs to another partition in Windows 10 Using Steam Mover

-WARNING: Since Windows 10 doesn’t support moving installed desktop programs unlike apps, we recommend you backup all data and create a system image backup just to be on the safer side.
+WARNING: Since Windows 10 doesn’t support moving installed desktop programs unlike apps, we recommend you back up all data and create a system image backup just to be on the safer side.
 We are not responsible for any data loss or system crash.

 NOTE: This method can’t be used to move installed programs to flash drive or any other kind of USB external drive.

-Step 1: Since Steam Mover relocates programs by creating junction points, this method, in fact the program, doesn’t work on FAT32 formatted drives.
+Step 1: Since Steam Mover relocates programs by creating junction points, this method, in fact, the program, doesn’t work on FAT32 formatted drives.
 So the first step is to make sure that the drive where Windows 10 is installed as well as the drive where you plan to move installed programs are formatted with NTFS before you begin.

 To check the type of the file system, right-click on the drive, select Properties, and then check the file system type.